Nemin32/Nemin32.github.io/_drafts/aorant.md

 ### Scrabania

+{% include caption.html url="/imgs/aorant/scrabania.webp" description="Notice how you can see the temples in the starting screen of both Paramonia and Scrabania.
+Another point to the environmental storytelling." %}

 Unlike Paramonia, which is a lush forest, Scrabania is a sweltering desert, full of sand, huge rocks and cacti.
 Elum joins us once more on the journey to the temple, as the duo dares the bomb-ridden desert.
 Interestingly Slig patrols are far rarer in this area, their place taken by floating